-At Lifting Gear Direct, (LGD) we manufacture and sell many different types of cranes.
+At Lifting Gear Direct, (LGD) we manufacture and sell Jib crane and Swing Jib Crane systems as well as many other different types of cranes.
 Our own jib crane range is packed with options for customers with diverse needs.
 We can build custom swing jib cranes to the exact specifications you provide.
 We can also install, test, inspect and repair these cranes to give you peace of mind throughout each model’s life cycle.
 Here is a brief overview of the different types of lifting jibs to help you get started.
 Just click through to the product pages for in-depth details.

 A little about Jib Cranes

 A Jib crane may also be called a swing jib and is a type of crane system to which a hoisting device is usually fixed to aid in the lifting and lowering and moving of heavy objects within a specific work area.
 A Jib crane is normally fixed to the floor or a wall providing they are structurally sound and capable of withstanding the loads to be lifted.
 (An independent assessment may need to be made to clarify this).

 The Jib consists of a supporting beam or column (depending on where it is to be fitted) to which a jib arm (also called a boom) is cantilevered out from.
 It may be overbraced which provide larger lifting capacities and more underbeam height/space, or underbraced which are ideal where head room is tight.
 It is the jib arm or boom which rotates to allow the load to be moved from one place to another within the slewing area.
 Lifting Gear Direct’s standard jib cranes can slew up to 270 degrees, though we can often supply others if requested; We can also produce the jib crane with the jib arm in lengths up to 8 metres.
 Our overbraced jib cranes are available from 125kg up to 2000kg capacities.

 So why should you use a Swing Jib crane?